hogihung/vagrant_nginx_web-dev/README.md

 # Setup Notes

 This repo was built to be used with Virtual Box and Vagrant.
-Please make sure you have install both Virtual Box and Vagrant before trying to use.
+Please make sure you have installed both Virtual Box and Vagrant before trying to use.

   VirtualBox - https://www.virtualbox.org/wiki/Downloads

   Vagrant    - https://www.vagrantup.com/downloads.html

 Once the above have been installed, follow these steps to get up and running: